Quantum Algorithm for Approximating Maximum Independent Sets: Introduction

 \section{Introduction}

-The maximum independent set (MIS) of a graph is a NP-hard problem that is even difficult to approximate.
-In spite of decades of research, no classical algorithm has been found to outperform simple greedy algorithm dramatically.
-For a graph $G(n,m)$ that contains $n$ vertices and $m$ edges, it is known that unless P=NP no polynomial algorithm can find a $ O(n^{1-\epsilon})$-approximate solution in the worst case \cite{johan1999astad}\cite{zuckerman2006linear}, where $\epsilon>0$ is a finite number that is independent of $n$.
+Finding a maximum independent set (MIS) of a graph is an NP-hard problem that appears difficult to solve even approximately.
+In spite of decades of research, no known classical algorithm produces much better results than the naive, greedy strategy.

+For a graph $G(n,m)$ that contains $n$ vertices and $m$ edges, it is known that unless P=NP no polynomial algorithm can find a $ O(n^{1-\epsilon})$-approximate solution in the worst case \cite{johan1999astad}\cite{zuckerman2006linear}, where $\epsilon>0$ is an arbitrary small positive number that is independent of $n$.
 We let $\alpha(G)$ denote the largest size of independent sets for a given graph $G$.
 The aforementioned statement means that the size of the best approximate MIS found by a polynomial algorithm is $\sim \alpha(G)/n^{1-\epsilon}$.
 This is not an impressive result when you notice that $1\le \alpha(G)\le n$.

-In average cases, classical algorithms do not perform much better.
-This is true for both dense graphs and sparse graphs.
-One type of random graph model is Erd\H{o}s-R\'{e}nyi random graph.
-It is denoted by $G(n,p)$ where $p$ is the probability to generate an edge between any pair of vertices.
-Erd\H{o}s-R\'{e}nyi graphs $G(n,p)$ are dense at $p=1/2$, as their edge numbers are proportional to $n^2$.
-For them, the MIS size $\alpha(G(n,1/2))\sim 2 \log_2 n$~\cite{matula1976largest}.
-But no classical algorithm is known to produce in polynomial time an independent set of size $(1 + \epsilon) \log_2 n$ for any fixed $\epsilon> 0$ with a non-vanishing probability, neither on the basis of a rigorous analysis nor on the basis of numerical experiments or other evidence\cite{coja2015independent}.
-For sparse random graphs $G(n,m)$, one usually uses $d = 2m/n$ to characterize the average degree how much the graph is connected.
-It is found that for sparse graphs with $d\gg 1$~\cite{frieze1990independence} \be \alpha(G(n,m))\sim 2n \frac{\ln d}{d}\,. \ee No classical algorithm is known to find an independent set of size $(1 + \epsilon)n \frac{\ln d}{d}$ in polynomial time with a non-vanishing probability.
+Average case performance, for both sparse and dense graphs, is not much better.
+Consider for example the class of Erd\H{o}s-R\'{e}nyi random graphs, denoted $G(n,\mathcal{P})$, where $\mathcal{P}$ is the probability to generate an edge between any pair of vertices.
+Erd\H{o}s-R\'{e}nyi graphs $G(n,\mathcal{P})$ are dense at $\mathcal{P}=1/2$, as their edge numbers are proportional to $n^2$.
+For them, the MIS size is typically $\alpha(G(n,1/2))\sim 2 \log_2 n$~\cite{matula1976largest}.
+But no classical algorithm is known or suspected to produce in polynomial time, with non-vanishing probability, an independent set of size $(1 + \epsilon) \log_2 n$ for any fixed $\epsilon> 0$ , neither analytically nor through numerical evidence \cite{coja2015independent}.
+It is common to take $d = 2m/n$ to define sparse random graphs $G(n,m)$ parametrically.
+One finds that for sparse graphs with $d\gg 1$~\cite{frieze1990independence} \be \alpha(G(n,m))\sim 2n \frac{\ln d}{d}\,. \ee Here too, no classical algorithm is known or suspected to perform well - specifically, to find an independent set of size $(1 + \epsilon)n \frac{\ln d}{d}$ in polynomial time with non-vanishing probability.